 GAPS works to monitor, promote and support the development of policy on Women, Peace and Security.
-GAPS works alongside our Members, partners in Fragile and Conflict-Affected contexts, Parliamentarians, multilateral organisations and Governments to promote the full implementation of the Women, Peace and Security agenda.
+GAPS works alongside our Members, partners in Fragile and Conflict-Affected contexts, UK Parliamentarians, academics, multilateral agencies and governments to promote the full implementation of the Women, Peace and Security agenda.
 GAPS works on thematic Women, Peace and Security issues including displacement, climate and the environment, funding for women’s rights organisations, disarmament, women human rights defenders, socio-economic and political participation and representation, conflict prevention, violence against women and girls, and humanitarian response.

 GAPS undertakes its work through research, advocacy, global and national events and workshops and partnerships.
 GAPS also provides the secretariat for the All-Party Parliamentary Group on Women, Peace and Security.